-- 1) To change the mapping of the interface IDs, select Change the Mapping. - Change the IDs as necessary to define how the interfaces are mapped to the interface IDs that you defined for the engine element in the Management Client. - b) If necessary, select the Speed/Duplex column to change the settings to match those used by the device at the other end of the link. - Make sure that the speed/duplex settings of network cards are identical at both ends of each cable.
-For IPS and Layer 2 Firewall engines, also make sure that the speed/duplex settings of the inline interfaces match the speed/duplex settings of both links within each inline interface pair. - c) Select Save, then select Next. - Select the interface to use for management connectivity. - The Management interface must be the same interface on which the control IP address for the corresponding element is configured in the SMC. - If the Management interface is on a VLAN interface, enter the VLAN ID. - Set the interface type. - If the interface is a dynamic interface that receives its IP address from a DHCP Server, select Dynamic IPv4 Address (DHCP). - If the interface is dynamic interface that receives its IP address from a PPPoE Server, select Dynamic IPv4 Address (PPPoE Server), select PPPoE Settings, then fill in the account details according to the information you have received from your service provider. - If the interface is a static interface, select Static, then enter the IP address and netmask. - 5) Select Next. - 6) Enter the IP address of the Management Server. - If the Management Server is not located in a directly-connected network, enter the IP address of the nexthop gateway in the Default Gateway field. - Select Next.
+- b) Select Stored, then select OK.

+- 3) Select Save, then select Next.

+- 4) Select the interface to use for management connectivity.

+The Management interface must be the same interface on which the control IP address for the corresponding element is configured in the SMC.

+- 5) If the Management interface is on a VLAN interface, enter the VLAN ID. - Set the interface type.
+6) - If the interface is a dynamic interface that receives its IP address from a DHCP Server, select Dynamic IPv4 Address (DHCP). - If the interface is dynamic interface that receives its IP address from a PPPoE Server, select Dynamic IPv4 Address (PPPoE Server), select PPPoE Settings, then fill in the account details according to the information you have received from your service provider. - If the interface is a static interface, select Static, then enter the IP address and netmask. - Select Next.
+7) - 8) Enter the IP address of the Management Server. - 9) If the Management Server is not located in a directly-connected network, enter the IP address of the nexthop gateway in the Default Gateway field. - 10) Select Next.